xapp-project/xapp-project/Specification.md

 > This applications follows the standards defined in [version x.y.z of the XApp specification](insert link here), and should integrate well into any desktop environment that has adopted the XApp specification.

 The XApp project provides a set of [project-properties](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization) which allows to filter XApps for supported operating systems, the used license, the used toolkit and supported display servers.
 Please set these project-properties for your project accordingly.
+### Communication

+Maintainers of projects which comply to the XApps specification should idle in the [XApp Matrix channel](https://matrix.to/#/#xapp:matrix.org) in order to simplify communication.

 ### Repository Location